-Pitching Your Work

-The devil is in the details.
+Use this opportunity to spread the word about taking care of youth and finding community-based supports that keep young people and their families safe.
+Pitching Your Work The devil is in the details.
 Be sure to follow submission guidelines for both op-eds and letters to the editor.
 If you follow their guidelines, you automatically increase the likelihood that your piece will be published.
-When you send your submission, include a cover note that reminds the editor who you are and reference any prior contact you may have had.
+When you send in your submission, include a cover note that reminds the editor who you are and reference any prior contact you may have had.
 Include your contact information in the note.
 If you do not hear back from the publication within a week, follow up with a phone call.
 Make sure you are responsive to any follow up questions from the editor and offer to modify your piece if needed.

-CJJ Advocacy Priorities

-Priority 1: Fully Fund the JJDPA & Secure Federal Funding for other Juvenile Justice Programs and Services
+CJJ Advocacy Priorities Priority 1: Fully Fund the JJDPA & Secure Federal Funding for other Juvenile Justice Programs and Services

 The federal government plays an essential role in preventing juvenile delinquency and improving the effectiveness of juvenile justice systems at the state, local, and tribal levels nationwide.
 When coupled with state, local, and private dollars, federal investments seed and support the development, implementation, and sustainability of optimal juvenile justice and delinquency prevention systems and practices in all 56 U.S. states, territories, and the District of Columbia, as well as in local jurisdictions.
-There are three main federal funding sources for juvenile justice and delinquency prevention:

-Title II State Formula Grants

-These grants support state efforts to comply with federal standards for the care of youth in the justice system, has been cut by more than 30% since 2002.

-Title V Local Delinquency Prevention Program

-This is the only federal program designed to prevent delinquency at the local level in coordination with a statewide prevention plan, has been slashed by more than 70%.
+There are three main federal funding sources for juvenile justice and delinquency prevention: Title II State Formula Grants These grants support state efforts to comply with federal standards for the care of youth in the justice system and have been cut by more than 20% since 2002.
+Title V Local Delinquency Prevention Program This is the only federal program designed to prevent delinquency at the local level in coordination with a statewide prevention plan and has been slashed by nearly 50%.
 Of the Title V funds appropriated over the last nine years, between 53 and 100 percent have been set aside for non-JJDPA programs.
 The Juvenile Accountability Block Grant.